 A Stronger Economy and Globally Competitive Workforce

 Supporters argue that a more democratized, educated America will also lead to a more robust economy and competitive workforce.
-Rasheen continues, saying that not only is college the right thing to do in terms of equality, but also for the economy of local communities.
+Rasheen continues, saying that college is the right thing to do in terms of equality and for the economy of local communities.
 “Community colleges also have a responsibility to their communities to produce well-trained employees for local industries in the areas.
 By increasing access to community college training programs, employers will get better-trained employees and become more productive.
-Investing in education is a long-term investment that will pay tenfold vs any short term economic hiccup we may see.”
+Investing in education is a long-term investment that will pay tenfold vs. any short term economic hiccup we may see.”

-Patricia Villasenor says a stronger education system is an imperative for the United States to compete on a global scale.
-“By making community college free for all Americans, we invest in human capital, which strengthens our economy.
+Patricia Villasenor says a more robust education system is imperative for the United States to compete globally.
+“By making community college free for all Americans, we invest in human capital, strengthening our economy.
 By eliminating the financial component, we open opportunities to the brightest regardless of their socioeconomic background, thereby diversifying countless industries that play a role in enhancing our nation's infrastructure.”
 Daren Upham, Western Governors University’s Vice President of Admissions and Enrollment, is also on board.
 "The U.S economy relies on having a trained and prepared workforce, and we need to do all we can to provide more affordable pathways to degrees.
 Since our founding, Western Governors University’s focus has been on helping more Americans earn a respected college credential more affordably.